KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### Caching

 As the camera moves around the scene, new virtual pages become visible and are rendered incrementally.
 Previously rendered pages that are still visible and haven't changed can be reused from frame to frame to save on performance.
+For either debugging purposes or to make it easier to build an initial prototype, caching can be disabled or skipped in favor of being added later.

 # Motivation and Comparison